 Fee for second (and subsequent) Scouts attending Camp Conestoga there will be a \$35 per Scout discount.
-The fee is \$320.
+The fee is \$350.

-Families with Scouts attending both Conestoga and Buck Run will receive a 10% discount on the second (and subsequent) Scout camp fees.
+Families with Scouts attending both Conestoga and Buck Run will receive a 10% discount on the second (and subsequent) Scout camp fees at Buck Run.